noelnamai/machine-learning/README.md

 ## About

-Implementation of popular Machine Learning algorithms using Python [NumPy](https://numpy.org/) library.
+Implementation of popular Machine Learning algorithms using Python's [NumPy](https://numpy.org/) library.

 ## Table of Contents